ACNguyen1/Getting-and-Cleaning-Data-Course-3-Week-4-Assignment-Project/README.md

 ## 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 ## 3. Uses descriptive activity names to name the activities in the data set.
 ## 4. Appropriately labels the data set with descriptive variable names.
-## 5. From the data set in step 4, creates a second, independent tidy data set with
-##    the average of each variable for each activity and each subject.
+## 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The UCI HAR Dataset zip file is downloaded from the provided URL: "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" and unzip to local "data" directory.
+Package "plyr" is installed and plyr library is loaded and used.
+The dimension of the resulted tidy data set is 180 rows and 68 columns.
+The first two columns are Subject and Activity respectively and the rest of 66 columns are the average of mean values and standard deviation values.